transparency

 • single releases, aimed to promote Kid Lightbulbs and tease my other releases as offered on my website, Bandcamp and other more artist-friendly platforms

-• a singular album, ideally never my most recent one, to tease the fact that I make albums without commoditizing them entirely
+• a singular album, ideally never my most recent one, to highlight the fact that I make albums without commoditizing them entirely

 As of July 2025, two of my albums (RUINED CASTLE and REMIXED CASTLE) are available on streaming services, and roughly 3-4 singles each promoting my other albums.
-I will not release full albums on streaming platforms moving forward.
+I will not release albums on streaming platforms moving forward, and am considering withdrawing the rest of my catalog.

 I take significant issue with Spotify’s dominance over the habits of casual listeners, exploitation of artists, and use of its profits.
 I neither pay for any of Spotify’s services nor promote it as a destination for my music.
 However, at this time I have not withdrawn my catalog from it, mainly to not restrict access for potential listeners (see principle 4 above).
 However, if over time Spotify’s market share decreases, I will likely remove my music from Spotify’s platform fully.